havu73/hackathonBio/README.md

 ### 2.1 Data Collection and Processing
 We used several publicly available datasets for phage-host pairs.
 Key steps in data collection and processing include:
-Phage and Bacterial Data: We collected four experimentally validated datasets (PhagesDB, Klebsiella, Vibrio, and E. coli) and one with predicted pairs (PhageScope).
+**Phage and Bacterial Data**: We collected four experimentally validated datasets (PhagesDB, Klebsiella, Vibrio, and E. coli) and one with predicted pairs (PhageScope).
 Brief summary of data curation procedure:

 * For experimental studies of individual species, their in vitro verified interactions were collected from the supplementary tables of the manuscripts ([E. coli](https://doi.org/10.1101/2023.11.22.567924), [Vibrio](https://doi.org/10.1038/s41467-021-27583-z), and [Klebsiella](https://doi.org/10.1038/s41467-024-48675-6)).
 Phage genome sequence data and bacterial genome sequence data were retrieved from RefSeq and Genbank according to the unique IDs provided by the study authors.
 In the end, for these datasets, we have pairs between:
      * **E.coli: 325 bacterial hosts and 96 phages**